-The minimum fan runtime is only applicable if the fan setting is on Auto.
-This setting can be changed from 0 to 55 minutes every hour.
-What this setting does is set the time for the fan to run every hour on Auto.
+The minimum fan runtime only applies when the fan setting is on Auto.
+The amount of fan running time can be set from 0 to 55 minutes every hour.
+Once set, the fan will run whether or not your Ecobee thermostat is programmed for a heating or cooling cycle.

-- Change the new minimum runtime value as you see fit.
+- Set the minimum runtime value as you see fit.

 Check the Heat Dissipation Time

 Heat Dissipation Time is another Ecobee Thermostat setting that may run your fan more than you’d like.
 The heat dissipation setting pushes out any remaining hot air once a heating cycle has finished by running the fan.

 The default Heat Dissipation Time for Ecobee is 30 to 45 seconds.
 The maximum setting is 900 seconds (15 minutes).